jiajunhua/ildoonet-tf-pose-estimation/README.md

 # tf-pose-estimation

 'Openpose' for human pose estimation have been implemented using Tensorflow.
-It also provides several variants that have made some changes to the network structure for **real-time processing on the CPU or low-power embedded devices.**
+It also provides several variants that have some changes to the network structure for **real-time processing on the CPU or low-power embedded devices.**

-**You can even run this on your macbook with descent FPS!**
+**You can even run this on your macbook with a descent FPS!**

 Original Repo(Caffe) : https://github.com/CMU-Perceptual-Computing-Lab/openpose